moodle-saml/enrol/README.txt

 This plugin suppose that the IdP send the courses data of the user in a attribute that can be configured but the pattern of the expected data is always:
 <course_id>:<period>:<role>:<status>
-You can change this pattern editing the file auth/saml/course_mapping.php
+You can change this pattern editing the file auth/saml/course_and_role_mapping.php and the hooks defined on custom_hook.php